List of Rehabs in Louisiana

 - The length of the treatment allows for various treatment methodologies to be incorporated, including faith-based treatment, holistic services, behavioral therapy, and the twelve-step method.

-- Since they live at the facility, residents are given a chance to focus solely on their recovery without any distraction.
+- Since they live at the facility, residents can focus solely on their recovery without distractions.